 Another Trainer in the race was also upset as their horses was impeded too – surely two Trainers and all the jockeys in the race can’t all be wrong.
 Disappointing and frustrating.

 Two other runners and Oscar World ran a solid race on her seasonal debut.
 I am very pleased with her jumping and the way she galloped all the way to the line.
-Paul Armour also had Somewhere To Be over fences and he absolutely jumped for fun and travelled really well too.
+Somewhere To Be ran over fences and he absolutely jumped for fun and travelled really well too.
 He turned for home and took Aidan Coleman to the front and looked the winner all the way up the straight only to be joined at the last and to lose the lead up the run-in.
 Hard to be disappointed by such a bold run but he deserved to win and it’s winners we want and we had to feel a bit hard done by bumping into such a well handicapped horse that seems so leniently treated over fences.
 A solid start to the season for Somewhere To Be though and surely there are some decent races to be won with him.
 Let’s hope the Handicapper isn’t too harsh on him for finishing 2nd yesterday as they were a long way back to third place.

 The build up to our Owners’ Day continues and the team here are working hard on the finishing touches – cleaning running rail, strimming, mowing etc so a huge thanks to them for their continued hard graft.
 Farriers Nick Partridge and Amy Clarke in this morning and a few more horses in from the field too including Champion Court who will be doing such an important job leading all the schooling throughout the season.